eptecon/ServiceButton/README.md

 ### Firmware

-Device is on and connected to the internet over WiFI.
+The deevice connects with a server over WLAN.
 When button pressed, a notification message is composed from previously configured data.
 The notification message is then sent in JSON format via TLS-secured MQTT protocol to the cloud service ([GlueLogics](https://github.com/eptecon/gluelogics)).